3dcitydb/3dcitydb-docs/source/impexp/index.rst

 Importer/Exporter
 =================

+.. note:: This is the documentation of the Importer/Exporter version |impexp_version|.

 The Importer/Exporter tool is a Java-based client for the 3D City Database and allows for high-performance loading and extracting 3D city model data.